-FREIDA (Fellowship and Residency Electronic Interactive Database): This is an on-line database of graduate medical education training programs accredited by ACGME.
-Data are updated annually through the GME Track, but FPDs can provide additional updated information at any time.
+FREIDA (Fellowship and Residency Electronic Interactive Database): This is an on-line database of ACGME-accredited graduate medical education training programs.
+Data are updated annually in the spring through the GME Track, but FPDs can provide additional updated information at any time.
 Website: www.ama-assn.org/go/freida